osg-htc/school-2024/docs/logistics/local-transportation.md

     We cannot reimburse for any taxi or rideshare service beyond the ride to and from the airport.

 !!! note
-    We will need receipts for any taxi fare over $25.
+    We will need receipts for any ride-share or taxi fare over $25.

 ### Madison BCycle